Events

 After testing:

-- The event type is easy for staff to choose.
+- The event type is easy for staff to choose from the list.

-- The right customer, car, or facility fields appear.
+- The right customer, car, or facility fields appear when someone creates the event.

 - Available times match your real operating process.